-As of the Report Release Date, GM is negotiating with a finance provider for receipt of financing in the sum of approx. NOK 7,000 million (approx. \leq 600 million), out of which around NOK 4,600 million (approx. \leq 435 million) is earmarked for the refinancing of an existing loan of GM, and the balance is expected to be used by GM to finance expansion of its existing campuses (capital expenditures) and as a credit facility.
-Over and above the aforesaid, as of the Report Release Date, the Company is holding additional negotiations with leading international technology companies, and simultaneously with various finance providers in the aggregate sum of approx. \leq 500 million, in connection with financing for the various data center projects, including a project for the construction of a data center campus in Frankfurt, Germany, as specified above, in respect of which GM has signed a non-binding LOI to enter into negotiations for engagement in an agreement for the provision of data center services in the sum total of approx. 54 MW with a leading international technology company; and a project for the financing, development and expansion of the data center campus in East London, England.
+As of the Report Release Date, GM is negotiating with a finance provider for receipt of financing in the sum of approx. NOK 7,000 million (approx. €600 million), out of which around NOK 5,000 million (approx. €435 million) is earmarked for the refinancing of an existing loan of GM, and the balance is expected to be used by GM to finance expansion of its existing campuses (capital expenditures).
+Over and above the aforesaid, as of the Report Release Date, the Company is holding additional negotiations with leading international technology companies, and simultaneously with various finance providers in the aggregate sum of approx. €500 million, in connection with financing for the various data center projects, including a project for the construction of a data center campus in Frankfurt, Germany, as specified above, in respect of which GM has signed a non-binding LOI to enter into negotiations for engagement in an agreement for the provision of data center services in the sum total of approx. 54 MW with a leading international technology company; and a project for the financing, development and expansion of the data center campus in East London, England.
 For further details, see an immediate report of 3 July 2024 (Ref.
 2024-01-068701), which is incorporated herein by reference.